eth-educators/eth-docker-docs/website/docs/Support/Windows.md

 If you wish to run Eth Docker on Windows regardless, these are the steps needed.

-- Run Windows 11 2023 Update or later, ideally with 64 GiB RAM so that WSL defaults to 30 GiB
+- Run Windows 11 Pro 2023 Update or later, ideally with 64 GiB RAM so that WSL defaults to 30 GiB
 - From Windows Store, install WSL and Ubuntu current LTS.
 Debian is also an option, it is however quite bare-bones without even man-db out of the box
 - Install WSL 2 2.x.x or later